avihyb/rpi-space-photo-classifier/README.md

 # Capture photos with PiCamera (single or burst)
 python3 main.py capture

-# Simulate capture using a webcam instead of PiCamera
-python3 main.py capture --simulate

 # Train a model for a specific task (horizon, star, or quality)
 python3 main.py train --task <horizon|star|quality>